catzy007/catzy007.github.io/posts/2020-07-03-my-journey-to-proxmox-and-pfsense-on-budget/content.md

 heat sink, replace the CPU with my new 2 core CPU, and it just works!
 Well kinda.
 I actually don't know if the CPU is faulty, i upgrade the bios, and it doesn't support the CPU, or i do something stupid and basically fried the CPU.
 I don't know it just works when it wants, and doesn't when it won't.
-The good thing is it just 6USD CPU so yeah not a big deal.
+The good thing is it just 6USD CPU so not a big deal.
 But i kinda hope it works in the first run (just hoping).
 <div class="row">
 	<div class="col-sm-4"></div>
 	<div class="col-sm-4">